danforthcenter/plantcv-annotate/docs/installation.md

 ### Installing PlantCV for contributors <a name="contributors"></a>
 Before getting started, please read our [contributor guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).

-You can follow the [PlantCV Installation for Contributor Guide](https://plantcv.readthedocs.io/en/latest/installation/#contributors) and then continue with the instructions below to add PlantCV-Annotate to your development environment.
+You can follow the [PlantCV Installation for Contributors Guide](https://plantcv.readthedocs.io/en/latest/installation/#contributors) and then continue with the instructions below to add PlantCV-Annotate to your development environment.

 ```bash